 BAKE & COOL.
 Crumble the topping on top, and then bake the crisp in your preheated oven for about 40-45 minutes.
 After about 30 minutes I usually tent a piece of aluminum foil over top to prevent the peach crisp from getting too dark – but that will depend a bit on your oven.

-Can I make this with canned peaches?
-Absolutely!
-Drain the peaches first and discard the liquid – then toss the sliced peaches with the brown sugar, spices and cornstarch just like you would if you were using fresh peaches.
+To use canned peaches, drain the peaches first and discard the liquid – then toss the sliced peaches with the brown sugar, spices and cornstarch just like you would if you were using fresh peaches.

-Can I make peach crisp with frozen peaches?
-Yes – however you’ll need to thaw the peaches first and then drain all the extra liquid.
+To use frozen peaches, thaw the peaches first and then drain all the extra liquid.
 I also recommend adding 1 extra tablespoon of cornstarch if using frozen peaches.

-How to store?
-Freeze?
-If storing short-term, cover and place the crisp in the fridge.
+To STORE short-term, cover and place the crisp in the fridge.
 Cooked fruit desserts usually last just 2-3 days.
-If freezing, wrap the crisp in plastic wrap and then wrap in foil to keep moisture out and place in the freezer for up to 1 month.
+To FREEZE, wrap the crisp in plastic wrap and then wrap in foil to keep moisture out and place in the freezer for up to 1 month.

-For more peach recipes, try these other favorites:
+For more fruit treats, try these other favorites:

 Peach Crisp Recipe